sph-mn/sph-ga/readme.md

 # ideas
 * the library could easily be ported to c
+* performance optimization
-* performance optimization through caching. per dimension exponentially increasing counts of blade comparisons and sign calculations are made. other libraries tend to solve this by pre-calculation for the current space, but this seems to only work up to a limited number of dimensions
+  * caching: the number of blade comparisons and sign computations grows exponentially with each additional dimension. while other libraries often address this by precomputing values tailored to the current space, this approach appears to be effective only up to a finite number of dimensions
-* performance optimization by selectively decomposing into lower-dimensional subspaces
+  * selective decomposition: decompose computations into lower-dimensional subspaces where possible to reduce complexity
+  * conditional short-circuit evaluations: employ conditional checks to bypass unnecessary computations, thereby improving efficiency when certain results can be determined early